Collegiate-Edu-Nation/easy-ftc/.github/CONTRIBUTING.md

 To generate documentation, you must also install

 - Python 3.12.7
+- PlantUML
-- PlantUML (optional as long as no puml files are modified)
+  - _Optional as long as no puml files are modified_

 Then